yfuruyama/gcs-aws-sdk-oauth2/README.md

 ===
 Go example for accessing GCS using AWS SDK with OAuth2.

-This is the example codes for medium article(Link TBD).
+This is the example codes for medium article, [Accessing Google Cloud Storage using AWS SDK and OAuth2](https://medium.com/@salmaan.rashid/accessing-google-cloud-storage-using-aws-sdk-and-oauth2-1c7764025810).

 ## How to run sample codes